NCAS Computational Modelling Services

 """

-Note: Here we are still using the old version of Rose to run the scripts.
-To fully upgrade, the scripts should be updated to Python 3 and the new Rose 2 and Cylc 8 packages.
+Information: Here we are still using the old version of Rose to run the scripts.
+To fully upgrade, the scripts would be updated to Python 3 and the new Rose 2 and Cylc 8 packages.

 export CYLC_VERSION=8